Dewb/monome-rack/docs/content/general/intro.md

-# Monome for VCV Rack
+# monome for VCV Rack

 ... some intro material about the collection